vdmit11/contextvars-registry/README.rst

 The `contextvars`_ is a powerful module, but its API seems too low-level.

-So this ``contextvars_extras`` package provides some higher-level additions on top of the standard API, like, for example, organizing `ContextVar`_ objects into registry classes, with nice ``@property``-like access:
+So this ``contextvars_registry`` package provides some higher-level additions on top of the standard API, like, for example, organizing `ContextVar`_ objects into registry classes, with nice ``@property``-like access:

 .. code:: python

-    from contextvars_extras import ContextVarsRegistry
+    from contextvars_registry import ContextVarsRegistry

     class CurrentVars(ContextVarsRegistry):
         locale: str = 'en'